-DPlus that runs on a standalone computer that is not part of a repeater system.
+A key concept is the capability to link repeaters either directly (everything heard on one repeater is heard on another) or indirectly through a reflector (everything sent to a reflector is reflected back out to all linked repeaters).
+A reflector is a special version of DPlus that runs on a standalone computer that is not part of a repeater system.
 Linking and unlinking a repeater is done by altering the contents of URCALL according to the DPlus documentation.
 (These features continue to evolve, so specific operating commands are not covered here.)

-As of mid-2009, DPlus is solely focused on the digital voice (DV) part of D-STAR, not the Ethernet data (DD) part.
-As such, there is not a way to directly link two DD "repeaters."
+There is no way to directly link two DD "repeaters."
 Because DD is Ethernet bridging, however, full TCP support is available, allowing each individual station to make connections as needed to fit their requirements.